 Dental bonding is a cosmetic dental treatment where your dentist will place a resin material on a tooth, then mold it by hand into the proper shape.
 The dentist will then cure it under a special light.
 The composite resin is color-matched to blend in your natural, surrounding teeth.
 It can hide stains, discolorations, and yellow teeth.

 If your teeth resist professional teeth whitening, tooth bonding is an effective treatment method to whiten your smile.
-However, dental bonding is not permanent, as stain-resistant, or as durable as porcelain veneers or dental crowns.
-Tooth bonding is more affordable and can give you whiter smile quickly, though.
-To learn more about the dental bonding process, see Tooth Bonding.
+Dental bonding doesn’t last as long as porcelain veneers or dental crowns.
+But tooth bonding is more affordable and can give you whiter smile quickly.
+To learn more about the process, see Tooth Bonding.

 Dental Crowns

-A dental crown is a custom-fitted “cap” that your dentist will cement to a tooth.
+A dental crown is a custom-fitted “cap” that our dentist will cement to a tooth.
 The crown will mimic the tooth in shape, size, strength, and look.
-Your dentist may suggest using a dental crown to address a stained or discolored tooth when the staining is very severe or if the tooth has other defects.
+Our dentist may suggest a dental crown to address a stained or discolored tooth or if the tooth has other defects.

 A dental crown is a permanent solution like porcelain veneers.
 However, it will completely encase the tooth to the gum line instead of just covering the front part.
-It is more durable and stain-resistant than dental bonding.
+It’s stronger and more stain-resistant than dental bonding.
 If you care for your tooth crown, it can last for many years.
 To learn more about the dental crown process, see Dental Crown.

 Teeth Whitening FAQs

 Teeth whitening is a popular cosmetic dentistry treatment.
-If you have a question about tooth whitening, see if we have addressed here in our frequently asked questions section.
-Contact our office for further help and guidance.
+If you have a question about tooth whitening, see if we have addressed here.
+Contact our office for more help.

 Is teeth whitening safe for my gums?

 Yes.
 Today’s modern teeth whitening technology is safer than ever before.
-Professional teeth whitening at the dentist is the best and safest way to brighten your smile.
+Tooth whitening at the dentist is the best and safest way to brighten your smile.
 Dr. Steve Fountain and his team only use the safest materials and tested products.
-It does not compare to over-the-counter whitening products.
+It doesn’t compare to over-the-counter products.

 Does teeth whitening make my teeth more sensitive?

 No, not permanently.
-Some patients initially experience sensitive teeth immediately after treatment, but this sensation goes away within a few hours to days.
-There is no permanent tooth sensitivity after teeth whitening at the dentist.
+Some patients experience sensitive teeth immediately after treatment, but the sensation usually resolves within a few hours to days.

 Does insurance pay for teeth whitening?

-No. The cost of teeth whitening treatments is not covered by dental insurance plans.
-Since this cosmetic treatment is not necessary for good oral health, insurance providers choose not to cover it.
-Although, we do provide financing options so that anyone can afford great dental care.
+No. The cost of teeth whitening treatments isn’t covered by dental insurance plans.
+Since this cosmetic treatment isn’t necessary for good oral health, insurance providers choose not to cover it.
+However, we do provide financing options so that anyone can afford great dental care.

 How long does teeth whitening last?

-Professional tooth whitening treatments can last between 2 to 3 years if properly maintained, or as little as 6 months if you smoke and eat foods that stain teeth.
-Teeth whitening is not a permanent fix to discolored teeth.
+Professional tooth whitening treatments can last between 2 to 3 years if you maintain your teeth.
+Your results will last as little as 6 months if you smoke and eat foods that stain teeth.
+Teeth whitening isn’t a permanent fix.
 Your results will highly depend on how well you take care of your teeth.

 Why do teeth stain?